top of page

 6. Death or divorce of spouse

-7. FAQ Naturalization of Spouses
+7. FAQ Naturalization Spouses

 1. Apply for naturalization as a spouse of a German